Traceable mixnets: Implementation and benchmarks

+There exists a high degree of task parallelism in our construction, since DPKs in stage 2 are independent of each other and stage 1 operations incur at most constant communication overhead.
+Thus, we expect significant speedups if each mix-server and the querier are given multiple cores.
+With a moderate parallel cluster of 100 nodes, recovery for an election with $10^6$ votes can thus be performed within a few hours.
+Further, if the signer in stage 1 of our ZKPs could be a separate trusted entity different than the querier and pre-sign all set entries, then our ZKPs become completely noninteractive and only incur stage 2 costs for verification. \\

-We thus implemented zkSNARKs for proving $\rho_{\mathsf{SM}\text{-}\mathsf{Acc}}$ and $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$ statements for Merkle accumulators (see Section \ref{ss:review-sm}) using the ZoKrates toolchain \citep{zokrates} and the Groth16 proof system \citep{groth16}.
-We used the Baby Jubjub curve \citep{babyjubjub} here, which has similar order as BN254 and allows efficient computation of Merkle hashes for commitments (this is required for proving $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$).
-For creating Merkle hashes, we used the highly optimised Poseidon hash function \citep{poseidon}.
+\begin{paragraph}{Comparison} The only technique comparable to our distributed setting is collaborative zkSNARKs \citep{collaborative-zksnarks}.
+We indirectly estimate our performance against them by employing a thumbrule given by \citep{collaborative-zksnarks} that the per-prover time in a collaborative zkSNARK, assuming each prover already has a share of the SNARK witness, is $\sim$2x the prover time in the corresponding single-prover zkSNARK.
+Thus, we implemented zkSNARKs for $\rho_{\mathsf{SM}\text{-}\mathsf{Acc}}$ and $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$ via Merkle accumulators (see Section \ref{ss:review-sm}).
+We used the ZoKrates toolchain \citep{zokrates} and the Groth16 proof system \citep{groth16}.
+We used the Baby Jubjub curve \citep{babyjubjub}, which has similar order as BN254 and allows efficient computation of Merkle hashes for commitments for $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$.
+For creating Merkle hashes, we used the Poseidon hash function \citep{poseidon}.

-Figure \ref{fig:set-membership-comparison} compares per-mix-server and querier times of our $\zkpsm$ and $\zkprsm$ protocols with the prover and verifier times in proving $n$ $\rho_{\mathsf{SM}\text{-}\mathsf{Acc}}$ and $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$ statements using the above zkSNARKs.
-Our $\zkpsm$ and $\zkprsm$ proving times are faster than even these single-prover zkSNARKs by about 43x and 9x respectively, from which we estimate that they will be faster than the corresponding collaborative zkSNARKs by at least 86x and 18x respectively, even discounting the time to distribute witness shares in a collaborative zkSNARK.

-We also ran the official implementation \citep{cpsnarks-set-impl} of the Benarroch et al. scheme \citep{modular-zkp-sm}, which allows proving $\rho_{\mathsf{SM}\text{-}\mathsf{Acc}}$ in the single-prover setting (but not $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$).
-This takes 2200 s for proving $n=10000$ $\rho_{\mathsf{SM}\text{-}\mathsf{Acc}}$ statements and 290 s for verifying them.
-However, this does not include the time to generate the corresponding RSA accumulator witnesses, which would actually make this scheme $O(n^2)$ for batched set membership queries (see Section \ref{ss:review-sm}). \citep{cpsnarks-set-impl} also provides a faster variant for when the set elements are prime numbers, but this restriction is not justified for our use-case.

-The batching techniques of \citep{campanelli-batching} also show about 30x speed-up over Merkle-tree based zkSNARKs for proving $\rho_{\mathsf{SM}\text{-}\mathsf{Acc}}$ using the Poseidon hash function.
-However, as mentioned in Section \ref{ss:review-sm}, it is not easy to extend these techniques to the distributed setting because the batch-prover needs to know upfront which commitments passed the set membership test.

-Finally, if each mix-server and the querier is equipped with multiple cores, they can enjoy the high degree of task parallelism in our technique since DPKs in stage 2 are independent of each other and stage 1 operations require only a fixed number of communications among the cores.